Arkadiusz Krysik

 • In constructing scalable applications using Hazelcast, clustering and effective data partitioning ensure high availability, while Near-Cache and custom serialization features allow for improved read performance and optimized data handling.

-Understanding Hazelcast: The In-Memory Data Grid
+Understanding Hazelcast: The In-Memory Data Grid Platform

 Hazelcast is a robust, open source, in-memory data grid platform that provides distributed data structures and computing utilities for scalable, high-performance data management and processing across a cluster of computers.
+Hazelcast can run multiple instances of cluster members on the same JVM, allowing for automatic creation and addition of new members to the cluster.

 Used by software developers to cluster highly dynamic data with event notifications and manage the distribution of background tasks across multiple nodes, Hazelcast provides a highly scalable solution.
 It accelerates and scales SaaS or custom internal applications, increasing throughput and reducing data access latency.
+A single node in a Hazelcast setup can aggregate a high volume of events per second with low latency, showcasing the scalability and performance of the technology.

 Key Features of Hazelcast